hazelcast/hazelcast/site/docs/operations/docker.md

 ---

 This section shows you how to use Hazelcast Jet with Docker.
-We explain the options and parameters used in the examples, but otherwise assume you are familiar with Docker in general.
+We explain some options and parameters used in the examples, but otherwise assume you are familiar with Docker in general.
 Visit the [official documentation](https://docs.docker.com/get-started/) for a basic introduction.